hardy613/es6-notes/variables.md

 ES6 also introduced a new variable keyword: `const`.
-Variables declared with the `const` keyword are block scoped just like `let` however they cannot change by reassignment and they cannot be redeclared, they are immutable.
+Variables declared with the `const` keyword are block scoped just like `let` however they cannot change by reassignment and they cannot be re-declared; they are immutable.

 ```js
 const version = '0.0.1';